-UAE wants quick trade talks, to sign deals within a year
+The UAE want quick trade talks and negotiations with eight countries, to sign deals within a year

 The United Arab Emirates will pursue an aggressive timetable to negotiate broad economic agreements with eight countries it wants to deepen trade ties with, hoping it can wrap up some of those talks within a year, its trade minister said on Tuesday.